Definition:

 Main concept:

-Characteristics of the KPIs:
+Characteristics of KPIs:

 1. Specific: Focused on particular areas of performance.